wojdyr/fityk/doc/ref.rst

 .. _domain:

-Some fitting algorithms need to randomize the parameters of the fitted function (i.e. they need to randomize simple variables).
+Some fitting algorithms randomize the parameters of the model (i.e. they randomize simple variables).
 For this purpose, the simple variable can have a specified :dfn:`domain`.
 Note that the domain does not imply any constraints on the value the variable can have -- it is only a hint for fitting algorithms.